Winterthur’s Enchanted Woods is a fantastical place for kids to be kids. Their grownups love it, too.

 When Enchanted Woods was conceived in the late 1990s, most children’s gardens were gardens in name only.
 They were essentially playgrounds, purpose-built places full of features decorated in primary colors.

 The designers identified a site: three acres on Oak Hill that were flat and undeveloped, full of mature trees, an understory, azaleas, and some footpaths.
 The Quarry and Sundial gardens were near enough to encourage further exploration.
 There were restrooms in the vicinity, the area was served by the tram, and there was a tie to estate history: du Pont’s daughters played there as girls.
-Most important, French says, “We wouldn’t have been undoing any historical design that would have been important to H. F.”
+Most important, they were not undoing any historical design that was important to H. F. du Pont.

-As does the work and craftsmanship of Winterthur’s skilled arborists, carpenters, and painters, who maintain features such as a giant Bird’s Nest of large woven branches, which offers an elevated view of the garden and a labyrinth; the Tulip Tree House, fashioned from an upright hollow poplar trunk where kids can hide and seek; and the Faerie Cottage, a fantastical playhouse built with large wooden beams, a hearth and walls of stone, and a roof that was recently re-thatched in the traditional manner.
+Winterthur’s skilled arborists, carpenters, and painters maintain features such as a giant Bird’s Nest of large woven branches, which offers an elevated view of the garden and a labyrinth; the Tulip Tree House, fashioned from an upright hollow poplar trunk where kids can hide and seek; and the Faerie Cottage, a fantastical playhouse built with large wooden beams, a hearth and walls of stone, and a roof that was recently re-thatched in the traditional manner.

 A small grove of tree stumps encourages athletic footwork.
 The mushrooms of the Forbidden Fairy Ring, also recently restored, spray cool vapor on hot days.
 Hidden among the azaleas, the giant face of the Green Man emerges from the earth.
 Story Stones, a fascinating assortment of stone architectural fragments, mimics nature with its spiral arrangement.
 A circle of columns forms the Acorn Tea Room, in keeping with the tradition of hospitality and entertaining at Winterthur.
 A small pond and footbridge hide dozens of green frogs, and the area teems with other small animals such as chipmunks and squirrels.